zanachka/curl-impersonate-lexiforest/README.md

 - Special thanks to @bjia56 for making cross compiling possible.
 - Special thanks to @smaug2309 and @afulsamet for bring back the Windows build.
+- Special thanks to @penumbra-x for the boringssl patch on firefox.

 ## Sponsors